Frequently asked questions

 For foot reflexology treatments I use Songbird Naturals reflexology balms which are a unique blend of Beeswax and Natural ingredients

-For Zone Face Lift and Facials I use the organic Neals Yard range of products.
+For Zone Face Lift and Facials I use a combination of the Kaeso range and the Neals Yard range of products.

 “Please be aware that if you send me any sensitive medical/health information, I will only hold and use this if we proceed to treatment, at which time I will require explicit consent from you to hold this data.
 If we do not proceed to treatment I will erase this information.”